 Romance Languages and Literatures

-Romance Languages and Literatures offers vibrant programs in French, Italian, Portuguese and Spanish.
+Romance Languages and Literatures offers vibrant programs in French, Italian, Portuguese, and Spanish.
 Our language courses have long been popular with undergraduates, including those interested in international travel and those who anticipate a global dimension to their future careers.
-All of our classes focus on culture writ large: we study great texts, and we do so with an eye toward gender roles, traditions, communities, individual freedom, social obligations and many other topics of critical importance today.
-We offer concentrations in French, Italian, Spanish, applied linguistics, and introductory Portuguese.
+All of our classes focus on culture writ large: we study great texts, and we do so with an eye toward gender roles, traditions, communities, individual freedom, social obligations, and many other topics of critical importance today.
+We offer concentrations in French, Italian, Spanish, and introductory Portuguese, as well as a composite major in Romance Languages.

 Our undergraduate programs in French, Italian, and Spanish include a compelling series of language, literature, culture, and civilization courses that introduce students to the global Hispanic, Francophone, and Italophone communities.
 The curriculum affords students the opportunity to become fluent in a foreign language, enrich their historical and cultural understanding, and acquaint themselves with influential intellectual, literary, and artistic traditions.